bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 And this also led to another refactor that ended up being delayed quite a long time.
 To clean up coin selection and get rid of some other dumb behavior that we had in it.

+## Wallet interoperability

-## Partially Signed Bitcoin Transactions (PSBT)
+### Partially Signed Bitcoin Transactions (PSBT)

 Adam Jonas: 00:17:09

 So you've taken us on this tour of getting to coin selection and talking about simulating behavior, which gives us actually some criteria to compare against, which seems like a good idea.
 But these aren't your only projects.
-You've also been thinking about PSBTs.
+You've also been thinking about, like, You led the effort on PSBTs.
 There's hardware integration.
 How do these all fit together?

 Andrew Chow: 00:17:35